Why study a political science major?

 Political science careers

-The Political Science major can prepare you for a wide range of careers – from entrepreneurial roles that require thinking out of the box and regular self-reflection, to jobs in large organisations where you’ll deal with competing agendas, ambiguity and negotiations.
+A major in Political Science can prepare you for a wide array of career options.
+These could range from entrepreneurial roles that require thinking out of the box and regular self-reflection, to jobs in large organisations where you’ll deal with competing agendas, ambiguity and negotiations.

 Jobs for Political Science majors